dhoang110/SupplyChain/README.md

     - horisontal bar chart showing the count of reviews and sentiment labels per word bucket (supply chain step)
     - vertical bar chart showing the distribution of sentiment labels per topic of the reviews

-Cron job:
-  - edit crontab with crontab -e
-  - type in the file:
-0 0 * sep mon ~/SupplyChain/CMD.sh
-  - then exit the crontab ...